 Basic Facts

-• Myocardial infarction, commonly referred to as heart attack, is the most serious outcome of coronary heart disease, the narrowing of the arteries that supply blood to the heart muscle.
+• Myocardial infarction, commonly referred to as heart attack, is the most serious outcome of coronary artery disease (CAD).
+Blood flow to the heart muscle is cut off.
+The longer the blood flow is cut off, the more heart damage is done.

 • Forty-five percent of all heart attacks occur in people younger than 65.